 (e) an activity that supports or promotes democratic engagement.

-The council considers that processing personal data for the levying, collection and enforcement of Council Tax if in the public intertest and necessary for the council to perform the functions conferred upon it by the Council Tax legislation pursuant to Article 6 UK GDPR and s.8 Data Protection Act 2018.
+The council considers that processing personal data for the levying, collection and enforcement of Council Tax if in the public interest and necessary for the council to perform the functions conferred upon it by the Council Tax legislation pursuant to Article 6 UK GDPR and s.8 Data Protection Act 2018.

 Can the Magistrates Court make a liability order if I don’t attend Court?